 1) The Thief’s Mentality

-The Thief’s Mentality examines the comfort some seek to explain their variables by suggesting that if everyone is as immoral as they are then no one is immoral.
-Kurt Lee introduced us to this concept when he introduced us to a mower he recently obtained.
-“Stole,” a mutual friend informed us, sometime later, “Kurt stole that mower.”
-Why was this piece of information relevant?
-Kurt Lee not only stole most of the artifacts in the overstuffed pawnshop he called a garage he did everything he could to prevent anyone from stealing them from him.
-The only reason he felt comfortable showing off his mower, was that he had it chain locked it to the wall.
-The chain lock was more impressive than the mower, and the lock probably would’ve fetched ten times more than the most generous pawnshop owner might offer for the mower.
-Kurt was more concerned with the prospect of someone stealing the mower than he was the quality of the mower he used.
+If everyone is immoral then no one is.
+Kurt Lee introduced us to this concept when he showed us his mower.
+“He stole that mower,” a mutual friend informed us, sometime later.
+“Kurt shows it to everyone, but he doesn’t tell them that he stole it?”
+Why is this relevant?
+Kurt Lee not only stole most of the artifacts in the overstuffed pawnshop he called a garage he did everything he could to prevent everyone else from stealing them from him.
+The only reason he felt comfortable showing me his mower was that he had it chained to the wall.
+That reinforced chain lock was beautiful and shiny and worth about ten times what the mower might fetch from the most generous pawnshop owner might offer for the lawnmower.
+Yet, Kurt Lee was more concerned with the prospect of someone stealing the mower than he was the quality of the mower he used.
 When a Kurt Lee introduces us to the idea that we shouldn’t trust anyone outside our own home, we fear that this mentality exposes our sheltered existence.
 We wonder if he knows more about the world than we ever will.
 Further examination reveals Kurt Lee’s characteristics that are not as illustrative as we initially fear and more of an inescapable, genealogical trait that leads to a mindset I call The Thief’s Mentality.

 How much time, money, and effort do we spend in our quest to be attractive?
 How many deodorants, scented shampoos, perfumes, colognes, and body washes do we purchase to mask the natural scent of our bodies, so someone, somewhere might find our scent pleasant?
 How many hours do we spend spraying, brushing, scrubbing, applying, lathering, and repeating if necessary?
 Recent surveys report that scent factors very low on our list of priorities when seeking a mate.
 Why, then, do we spend so much money and effort to present the illusion that we don’t have an unappealing odor?